Why do two colours, put one next to the other, sing? Can one really explain this?

 Colour theory in the kitchen

-Contemporary kitchen design trends favour a base colour with and accent shade which is used to highlight specific areas, create a sense of depth or height, and add splashes of vibrant dynamism.
+Contemporary kitchen design trends favour a base colour with an accent shade which is used to highlight specific areas, create a sense of depth or height, and add splashes of vibrant dynamism.
 Colour designers tend to use a very simple rule of thumb: if you want your kitchen space to feel energised then you should choose contrasting colours such as blues and oranges, or reds and greens.
 If, however, you favour a more laid-back, relaxed atmosphere, then you should look for a complementary pairing such as pale yellow and pale green, or graduating shades of a primary colour such as blue, utilising its deep rich tones right through to the most subtle shadings of its paler hues.

 Colouring your kitchen

 Use your wall space to create dynamism!
-Use prints, or your favourite art work, to add vibrant colours to your base colour.
+Use prints, or your favourite artwork, to add vibrant colours to your base colour.
 For a fantastic finish, CreoGlass can digitally print bespoke designs, patterns, prints or artworks, directly on to glass for a beautiful bespoke wall art which is unique to your kitchen space.

 Take a good look at your splashbacks.
 These bear the brunt of your kitchen challenges and they can, over the years, lose their sheen and start to look tired.
 Glass kitchen splashbacks are fast becoming the design feature of choice because they do a great job but they also add light and vibrancy to your kitchen, fast.
 CreoGlass offer a huge range of colours, and textures to get your creative juices flowing again.